Schofield Ford Bridge in Bucks County (PA-09-13 #2)

 Membership includes the Society publications.
 Our magazine, WOODEN COVERED SPANS, is issued twice a year and our newsletter, PENNSYLVANIA CROSSINGS, is issued three times a year.
 Publications are not available without membership.
 Our membership year runs from October 1 to September 30.
 Annual dues are $15.00 for an individual, $20.00 for a couple at the same address and $20.00 for a business or corporate membership.
 A paid life membership is available for $250.00.
 Life membership for a couple at the same address is $300 and $125 for any additional family members.

 Each year the Theodore Burr Covered Bridge Society of Pennsylvania, Inc., plans a Covered Bridge Safari.
 A covered bridge safari is when a group of covered bridge enthusiasts caravan to covered bridges in a particular county or geographic area.
-The 2014 Safari was on May 31-June 1, 2014.
-Our Safari took us to bridges in Central Ohio, mostly Fairfield County.
+The 2017 Safari will be in Bedford and Somerset counties on June 3-5.
+We will visit all but a few of the 24 bridges in the two counties.

 Each year the Governor signs a proclamation to encourage all Pennsylvanians to visit covered bridges.
 "See Pennsylvania's Covered Bridges" Week begins the first Saturday after the first Sunday in May, to and including the third Sunday of May.